-WhatsApp and Spreadsheets vs Job Management Software: The Real Cost Comparison featured image
+WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 Business & Operations

-WhatsApp and Spreadsheets vs Job Management Software: The Real Cost Comparison
+WhatsApp vs Job Management Software: UK Cost Guide (2026)

+I have two principles for trades software: it should reduce friction for your team, and it should actively drive down overheads.
+When I was running Elite Heating and Plumbing, I watched the difference first-hand.
 If you charge £35+/hour and spend more than 3 hours a week on admin, job management software pays for itself within the first month.
 Tradify costs £34/month, ServiceM8 starts at free, and both save most sole traders 5-8 hours of admin a week.
-WhatsApp and spreadsheets are free but the hidden costs, missed jobs, double-bookings, and late invoices, add up to thousands per year.
+WhatsApp and spreadsheets cost nothing upfront, but your customers notice when your business runs like a proper operation rather than a group chat.

 WhatsApp